Putting our plant science into practice this summer

 Book your place on a NIAB Open Day

-This article originally appeared in the Winter 2024 edition of NIAB’s Landmark magazine.
+This article originally appeared in the Spring 2024 edition of NIAB’s Landmark magazine.
 Landmark features in-depth technical articles on all aspects of NIAB crop research, comment and advice.
 You can sign up for free and get Landmark delivered to your door or inbox:

 Sign up